wereHamster/haskell-css-syntax/README.md

 in the [css-syntax] module (it is the same algorithm that Blink uses since mid 2015 when it replaced their old Bison based parser).

-Note: Only the tokenizer is currently implemented.
-Parsing the token stream into rules or declarations isn't available as of yet.
+Note: Only the tokenizer is currently implemented here.
+Parsing the token stream into rules or declarations is available at [Stylist Traits](https://hackage.haskell.org/package/stylist-traits).

 ### Motivation